 The British Chiropractic Association has shockingly revealed that 33% of employees have taken at least one day off work due to back or neck pain last year, with almost half reporting that their pain is triggered by spending long periods of time sitting at their desks.
-Improving your posture at work has become an essential thing nowadays.
+Improve your posture at work has become essential nowadays.

 British people spend on average 8.9 hours sitting a day!
-Along with UK workers spending over 82,000 hours at work over their lifetime.
+Not only this but UK workers spend over 82,000 hours at work over their lifetime.
 Therefore, it is important to know how to improve your posture at work and adopt some simple changes to better your health.

 1. Ask for a workstation assessment from HR